JustinTimperio/pacback/README.md

 ## Core Feature:

 - Instant Rollback of -Syu Upgrades
-- The Ability to Track All Additions, Removals, and Upgrades Made to Packages
+- The Ability to Track All Additions, Removals, and Upgrades Made to the System
 - Native AUR Support
 - Automatically Save and Restore App Config Files
 - FailProof Rollbacks Even When Caches Are Deleted